Jwink3101/dfb/readme.md

 As an aside, I considered other options.
 I considered adding Z to the timestamp to be explicit on timezone but decided it wasn't worth it.
 I tried shortening it by using unix time which is nice but hard to parse.
 I even tried encoding the filenames with letters but that makes it even *harder* to human parse.
 It is not recommended but in practice any ISO8601 formatted date, with and without timezones, will be parsed (with omitted timezones assumed UTC).

+### Why not use the date in the root folder?

+Rather than `path/to/file.<date>.ext`, dfb could have done `<date>path/to/file.ext`.
+I strongly considered that and it would have made some things easier but the problem is that (a) interrogating the backup manually would have been *much* harder and walking the file system could have been much more expensive!

+### Don't you end up with a lot of files in a directory?

+Yep.
+Certainly possible and that is a tradeoff.
+One way to deal with it is to split is manually and use [rclone union](https://rclone.org/union/) to join them.
+While some remotes get uncomfortable with too many files, rclone can handle it just fine.

 ### What happens if a transfer is interrupted.

 **Short answer:** Run it again and it'll be fine!
 You will lose the progress of active transfers but they will be fixed and it'll keep going.

 Long answer: Incomplete versions may show up but will, by definition, a new version will be uploaded next time.
 It is also possible if an interruption is in the very short time between upload and saving in the database, that a complete version will be there and you upload again.

-Note, unlike [rirb][rirb], there is *no need to refresh next time* because the files themselves define the state and the local cache is updated per-file.
+Note, *unlike* [rirb][rirb], there is *no need to refresh next time* because the files themselves define the state and the local cache is updated per-file.

 ### What are the known issues and what is on the roadmap